'Nightmare airport' unveils new $3.9 billion terminal

-(CNN) — Is it really possible for fliers to have a smoother and maybe even enjoyable experience at New York's LaGuardia Airport?
+(CNN) — Is it really possible for fliers to have a smoother and maybe even enjoyable experience at New York's outdated and inefficient LaGuardia Airport?

-After all, the infamous Queens airport, with its threadbare atmosphere, constant delays, never-ending construction and all-round inefficiency, is a place travelers have come to dread.

-"It's a nightmare airport," says Julie Banning, an NYC-based luxury travel adviser with Embark.
-She flies through LaGuardia for work and also books flights for her clients through it -- when she has no other options.
-"Delays are almost a given, and there is a lot of traffic getting in and out," Banning adds.

 A better journey through LGA?
 Yes, you read that right